Interpretable ML for High-Frequency Execution: Non-parametric analysis of the execution and cancellation risks

-A 0 index indicates the order was posted at the current best price while a value of 1 indicates a narrowing of the bid-ask spread to its minimal value, \textit{i.e.} 1 tick.
-We also write this quantity in terms of the new bid-ask spread after insertion $\psi^*\leq\psi$:
+An index $\omega=0$ corresponds to an order posted at the current best price while a value of 1 indicates a narrowing of the bid-ask spread to its minimal value, \textit{i.e.}, 1 tick.
+This measure is also expressed in terms of the new bid-ask spread after insertion $\psi^-$, such that $\psi^-\leq\psi$, using the equality

-When posting an order inside the bid-ask spread (and thus creating a new best queue), traders expect a higher execution probability and thus minimize the risk of non-execution while trading at a better price than if they had sent a market order -- without mentioning the saved taker fees.
-It is especially the case for small tick assets such as a large majority of cryptocurrencies in CEXs.
-Therefore, traders who want to execute fast with minimum slippage may choose to send aggressive orders, leading to a significant tightening of the bid-ask spread as there might be many of them trading at the same time.
-As outlined in \cite{eisler2009diffusive}, aggressive orders will cause an instantaneous rise in the intensity of liquidity taking and will rapidly get the same state as pending orders in best queues.
-We observe a significantly high execution probability of aggressive orders: the greater the aggressiveness index, the higher the fill probability.
-Moreover, the competing risk framework allows us to extract the probability of cancellation as a function of the aggressiveness index.
-The more aggressive the order is, the less likely it is to be cancelled: this emphasizes at least two phenomena.
-The first one is the propensity of impatient agents to optimize their price priority by placing their order at a better price than the current best limit.
-By doing so, a cascade effect could cause the successive insertion of multiple fleeting orders as the loss of price priority of aggressive agents forces them to cancel their order and insert it again inside the bid-ask spread and so on.
-The second one is the pinging activity in crypto venues, where orders are submitted inside the spread and cancelled shortly thereafter.
+When posting an order inside the bid-ask spread (and thus creating a new best queue), traders expect a higher execution probability and thus minimize the risk of non-execution while trading at a better price than if they had sent a market order and saving the taker fees.
+For small-tick assets, it is almost always possible to quote inside the spread and create a new best queue, as the bid-ask spread is generally greater than one tick.
+Therefore, traders who want to execute fast with minimum slippage may choose to place aggressive orders, leading to a significant tightening of the bid-ask spread as there many of them are competing at the same time.
+As outlined in \cite{eisler2009diffusive}, aggressive orders will cause an instantaneous rise in the intensity of liquidity taking and will rapidly become like any order resting in the best queue.

+The results for the execution probability are shown in Figure \ref{fig:aj_estimator_agg_index_exec}, and those for the cancellation probability in Figure \ref{fig:aj_estimator_agg_index_cancel}.
+We observe that the greater the aggressiveness index, the higher the fill probability, and the more aggressive the order is, the less likely it is to be cancelled.
+This emphasizes at least two phenomena: first, the propensity of impatient agents to optimize their price priority by placing their order at a better price than the current best limit.
+By doing so, a feedback effect happens: multiple orders are successively inserted in front of each other as the loss of price priority forces aggressive agents to cancel their order and place it again and so forth.
+The second one is the pinging activity in crypto venues, where orders are submitted inside the spread, at $\delta=-1$, and ca and cancelled shortly thereafter.